-Extra GP appointments have been made available in Sheffield over the Bank Holiday weekend.
+Extra GP appointments available in Sheffield over Bank Holiday weekend

 NHS Sheffield Clinical Commissioning Group is doubling the number of appointments available make it easier for people to get help if they are ill or injured.